 We seem to take comfort from the familiar.
 It has been suggested that the repetition of familiar phrases may stimulate a different part of the brain from the use of spontaneous language – see this discussion of the use of familiar phrases by stroke patients.

-Often, the words used in formulaic phrases have a quaint, archaic quality about them, which reinforces the sense that they part of a ceremony.
+Often, the words used in formulaic phrases have a quaint, archaic quality about them, which reinforces the sense that they are part of a ceremony.
 In a legal setting, “know all men by these presents” is a particularly silly one, sometimes found in deeds poll and other unilateral legal statements.
 Ken Adams comments on it here.
 IP Draughts commented on this and similar phrases here.